mui/material-ui/docs/pages/blog/mui-x-mid-v6-features.md

 ## What's next

-We'll soon announce what's coming for v7, for now one of our major milestones is moving the [TreeView component](https://mui.com/material-ui/react-tree-view/) from the lab to a stable release.
+We'll follow up soon to announce what's coming for v7, but for now one of our major goals is to move the [Tree View component](https://mui.com/material-ui/react-tree-view/) from the lab to a stable release.
 You can find additional information about other future developments in our [public roadmap](https://github.com/mui/mui-x/projects/1).

 ## Feedback